 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

 - Fresh Magnolia Garland (made to order, or if you want to DIY see here).

-I hope this helps you avoid some of the decorating mistakes that I’ve made.
-If you’re looking for something to start with, one good place to start is investing in a statement piece.
-It doesn’t need to have a large price tag but it will make your space feel more complete.
-The key is only investing in ONE of these items so you don’t overwhelm the rest of your space.
+I hope this gives you a good starting point and helps you avoid some of the common design mistakes that I’ve made.
+An easy way to begin is to invest in one main thing which will be a statement piece.
+It doesn’t need to have a large price tag but it will make your room feel more complete.
+The most important thing is to invest in only ONE of these items so you don’t overwhelm the rest of your space.